Skip to Content

 It’s difficult to compose effective content when you don’t know who it’s for.
 Failure to specifically define the ideal student often undercuts higher ed digital marketing.
 The “ideal student” is NOT “anyone who wants to come here.”
 That notion leads to unfocused, kitchen-sink websites that serve internal audiences more than prospective students.

 Work with stakeholders and leaders to identify goals and find the audience that will help you meet them.
 Once you have a rough idea of that audience, dig down.
 Get specific.
-What fields of study interest them?
-What’s their socioeconomic background?
-Why are they interested in your school?
-What do their academic records tell you?
-Is the audience mostly local?
-Regional?
-National and beyond?

 Any considerations that narrow your focus will guide you to more intentional digital content that speaks to your well-defined audience.

-What Information Do They Seek?
+What Information Do They Need?

-Measure engagement with your existing content, to see what draws the most user attention.
+You can start answering this question by analyzing engagement with your existing content, to see what draws the most user attention.
 Google Analytics, the industry standard tool for learning how visitors use your site, can tell you a lot.
 A quick audit will reveal which pages attract the most traffic.
 User surveys and heatmap tools can yield a more complete picture of which areas of your current site draw the most attention.

 As you audit your current site, try not to judge the value of content and pages solely on numbers of views or visitors.
 Depending on your goals, pageviews might not be the most important metric.
 Let’s say your primary goal is to increase enrollment.
 Look for content that helps drive that goal.
 In other words, find content that successfully leads people towards your application portal or admissions requirements.